basefarm/tfawslib-alb/README.md

-# tfawslib-asg_alb
+# tfawslib-alb
-Terraform module implementing an ALB in front of an ASG
+Terraform module implementing an Application Load-Balancer on AWS
+Depends on the VPC module tfawslib-vpc